jossag/av-ffmpeg-blackframe/README.md

 # Black frame detection using FFmpeg in Accurate.Video

 This repository contains an integration to FFmpeg for black frame detection during ingest in Accurate.Video.
-More accurately, it will detect video intervals that are (almost) completely black, meaning there needs to be many subsequent black frames to be flagged as a black interval.
-This duration as well as the minimum pixel and frame thresholds can be customized using parameters to the black frame detection filter.
+More accurately, it will detect video intervals that are (almost) completely black, meaning there need to be many subsequent black frames for flagging as a black interval.
+The duration and the minimum pixel and frame thresholds can be customized using parameters to the black frame detection filter.

-The black frame detection will run as part of the video ingest process, where the default job template used for video files has been modified to include an additional step, defined as a shell action.
-Although typically executed during ingest, the black frame detection can run on-demand as well, but that's not covered in this repo.
-Note that black frame detection is a much quicker process than transcoding, and executes in a speed of roughly 17x for a typical 720p Sintel video, meaning that it will take roughly 1 minute to analyze a video 17 minutes long.
+The black frame detection will run as part of the video ingest process, where the default job template used for video files is modified to include an additional step, defined as a shell action.
+Although typically executed during ingest, the black frame detection can run on-demand, but that's not covered in this repo.
+Note that black frame detection is a much quicker process than transcoding and executes at a speed of roughly 17x for a typical 720p Sintel video, meaning that it will take approximately 1 minute to analyze a video 17 minutes long.

-Black frame detection is a very common use case to visualize as metadata to end-users such as QC operators when performing validation of content to highlight and suggest chapter transitions, commercials, or invalid recordings.
+Black frame detection is a widespread use case to visualize as metadata to end-users such as QC operators when performing validation of content to highlight and suggest chapter transitions, commercials, or invalid recordings.

 ## FFmpeg blackdetect